Paul Pogba: 2012–13 season

 On 3 July 2012, Manchester United manager Alex Ferguson confirmed that Pogba had left the club after not signing a new contract.
-Ferguson stated that Pogba had signed for Italian club Juventus "a long time ago as far as we're aware."
+Ferguson stated that Pogba had signed for Serie A club Juventus "a long time ago as far as we're aware."
 Ferguson also accused Pogba of disrespecting Manchester United, saying, "It is disappointing.
 I don't think he showed us any respect at all, to be honest.
 I'm quite happy that if they [footballers] carry on that way, they're probably better doing it away from us."
 On 27 July, Juventus confirmed on their official website that Pogba had undergone a medical at the club, and the transfer was completed on 3 August, when he signed a four-year contract.
 He made his first appearance for Juventus in a pre-season friendly against Benfica in Geneva on 1 August, coming on as a 78th-minute substitute for Andrea Pirlo.

 Pogba's first competitive appearance with Juventus came in the Serie A match against Chievo on 22 September 2012, where he played the full 90 minutes.
 On 2 October, Pogba made his first appearance in the UEFA Champions League in a 1–1 home draw against Shakhtar Donetsk, and on 20 October, Pogba scored his first goal for the club in a 2–0 win over Napoli.
 On 31 October, he started against Bologna and scored the game-winning goal in a 2–1 victory.
 Pogba also contributed to the opening goal scored by Fabio Quagliarella.
 The midfielder was subsequently praised for his performance in the match by several Italian media outlets such as la Repubblica, Il Messaggero and La Gazzetta dello Sport.

 On 5 May 2013, Pogba was sent off in Juventus' Scudetto-clinching game for spitting towards an opponent after being slapped in the face.